LewisTrundle/L4-Individual-Project/evaluation/participant-brief.md

 Please perform the following actions:
 * Set the send code speed to 100 ms.
 * Choose a tight angle-motor mapping
-* Reset the code on the robot
+* Reset the code on the robot (please press 'Get Device Code' to check you were successful).
-* Upload new code onto the robot
+* Upload new code onto the robot (please press 'Get Device Code' to check you were successful).

 <br>
 <br>